 The Provincial Literacy Requirement

-If you entered Grade 9 in the 1999 - 2000 school year or in subsequent years, the student must successfully complete the Provincial Secondary School Literacy Requirement.
+Students who entered Grade 9 in the 1999 - 2000 school year or in subsequent years must successfully complete the provincial literacy requirement.
+For most students, this means passing the Ontario Secondary School Literacy Test (OSSLT).
 This test, administered by EQAO, determines whether the student has acquired the reading and writing skills considered essential for literacy.
 It is based on the Ontario curriculum expectations for language and communication, particularly reading and writing, up to and including Grade 9.